ZoeyVid/nginx-proxy-manager/README.md

 Special thanks to [all of our contributors](https://github.com/NginxProxyManager/nginx-proxy-manager/graphs/contributors).

-# Ülease report Bugs first to this fork before reporting them to the original Repository
+# Please report Bugs first to this fork before reporting them to the original Repository

 ## Getting Support